alexandermendes/jest-page-tester/README.md

 ### `page.loadScripts()`

-By default, external script resources will not be loaded.
-They can be loaded in a particular test by calling `loadScripts()`, for example:
+Load external scripts (which will not be loaded by default).

 ```js
 it('runs the external script', async () => {